 Thousands of men and women file workers compensation claims each year in the Greater Chicago area, yet only a fraction of those claims are ever paid out.
 Why?
 Because most people don’t take one critically important step to protect their rights and ensure they receive the compensation they’re due: Start working with an experienced workers compensation attorney right away.

-When you receive any type of job injury, from a construction accident to a slip and fall to a vehicle collision while on duty, the law provides for your medical bills to be paid and your lost wages to be partially covered.
+Workers compensation coverage is designed to provide coverage for employees injured while on the job.
+When you receive any type of job injury, from a construction accident to a slip and fall to a vehicle collision while on the job, the law provides for your medical bills to be paid and your lost wages to be partially covered.
 However, the process is rarely so straightforward.
-Your first step after getting hurt at work is to notify your employer.
-Your second step is to contact local Chicago construction accident lawyer or workers comp attorney at the Blumenshine Law Group.

 Illinois workers compensation law requires your employer to pay for your reasonable and necessary medical care.
 But your employer’s workers compensation insurance carrier is likely to dispute the definition of reasonable and necessary.
 In addition to a required examination by the company doctor, you are entitled to be treated by two doctors of your own choice.
 Any further treatment, including referrals to specialists, will be questioned and often denied.
 Our firm negotiates with the insurance company on your behalf to ensure that you receive the medical care that you need.

 If you are unable to work due to your injuries, you are entitled to disability payments.
 You doctor may make an assessment of—